kanors-emr/Veda-documentation/docs/source/pages/introduction.rst

 Information is visible via tabular browsing (data cubes) and network diagrams.
 It is used to develop and manage model runs and to analyse model results.

+Veda is a proprietary commercial software designed and developed by KanORS-EMR.
+It has been supported by ETSAP since 2000.
+ETSAP contracting parties get a small group license for free, and others can purchase it from KanORS.
+Access to technical support and updates is subject to an annual maintenance fee (20% of the intial cost), after the first year.

 Philosophy and core principles
 ------------------------------
     * Most of the data used by energy modelers is already in spreadsheets, or it can get there easily.
 The interface should be able to read formats that analysts find intuitive, rather than forcing them to enter information via a separate UI.